Exporting Reports

 Steps

-- Share the file only after the owner confirms it matches the intended use.
+- Share the file only after the owner confirms scope and definitions.

 How to decide what to export